vunje/catolink/docs/pt_br/posts/welcome-to-nikola/index.rst

    :alt: Nikola Tesla Corner by nicwest, on Flickr

 If you can see this in a web browser, it means you managed to install Nikola, and build a site using it.
-Congratulations!
+Congratulations!!

 Next steps: